yuxincs/parallel-pi/README.md

 at least a nVidia card and `nvcc` installed to compile and run the code.

 #### MPIOMP
+Use mixed method of `MPI` and `OpenMP` to gain scalability and high parallel performance at the same time.

 ## Experiment
 All experiments are carried out under `Linux` with `nvcc` and nVidia cards installed.